Jesus is describing the meaning of the analogy or parable of the farmer and the seed.

 In the Western world today, we are challenged by a barrage of speculative philosophies that oppose the existence of the Supreme Being.
 What are these speculative philosophies?

-- The modern scientist speculation that there is no purpose for our existence - that the universe was created by accident and we evolved accidentally.
+- Many modern scientists propose there is no purpose for our existence - that the universe was created by accident and we evolved accidentally.

-- The "Christian science" philosophy that speculates that we are each God, but we just have to realize it.
+- The "Christian science" philosophy proposes that we are each God, but we just have to realize it.

 How can God forget He is God?